 - Eligible survivors will continue to receive Special Survivor Indemnity Allowance (SSIA), currently $323 per month for 2020, up to the current SSIA amount or the amount of SBP that is offset due to DIC, whichever is less.
 However, SSIA will no longer be paid once the offset is fully eliminated in 2023.

-Stay up to date with information about the elimination of the offset through the official DFAS SBP-DIC Offset Phased Elimination News page, and tune into AAFMAA Member Benefits’ upcoming webinar on the repeal of the “Widow’s Tax” on June 25.
+More information about the elimination of the offset is available through the official DFAS SBP-DIC Offset Phased Elimination News page, or contact AAFMAA Member Benefits at [email protected] or 703-707-1182.